 In "Our Boy Wolfie", a man carries his girlfriend like this as they run away from Wolfie.

 - South Park: Jimmy carries a prostitute in "Erection Day" complete with Joe Cocker song.

 - In the Transformers Generation 1 episode "Auto Berserk", Inferno carries his friend Red Alert out of a burning building in this manner.

 Homer: I'm going to the back seat of my car with the woman I love, and I won't be back for TEN MINUTES!

-Another cartoon had Bugs Bunny and Elmer Fudd get married (Makes Sense In Context) and Bugs carries a bridal gown clad Elmer over the threshold, only to drop him off a cliff.
+- Another cartoon had Bugs Bunny and Elmer Fudd get married (It Makes Sense in Context) and Bugs carries a bridal gown clad Elmer over the threshold, only to drop him off a cliff.